 The Centre for Career Development helps you to get your career on track.
 Benefit from expert career advice and job application assistance.
 Attend a range of seminars, workshops, conferences and employer sessions to give your career an edge.

-For free consultations to improve your academic and language skills, visit the Learning and Academic Skills Centre.
+We offer free services to improve your academic and study skills.
 Get helpful advice on essay writing, research and preparing for exams.
 The Mathematics and Statistics Help Centre is also a great resource for students needing a bit of assistance in maths and stats.
 Plus, there’s an Academic Success program to help you manage your academic progress.

 Health, wellbeing and safety